crs4/python_for_life_scientists/_posts/day1/3-PythonShell/0000-01-03-Python-Shell.md

 <br>
 ### Advantages

-> 1. f the module is big and we need only one function;
+> 1. the module is big and we need only one function;
 > 2. we not using the "." syntax and the name of the variable pi is shorter!

 --